-Gradually move your finger down the centre of the screen toward the Home Button.
-As you do this, you will hear a series of clicks.
+Gradually move your finger down the centre of the screen toward the bottom edge.
+As you move down the screen, you will hear a series of clicks.
 This is because the screen is divided into an imaginary grid.
 As your finger moves from one grid square to the next, your iPhone makes this sound.
-When your finger is slightly above the Home Button, Voiceover will say, "Press Home to unlock, button".
+When your finger is slightly above the bottom edge of the screen, explore to the left, then the right.
+VoiceOver should announce "Torch, off button", when you explore towards the bottom left corner of the screen and "Camera, button", when you explore towards the bottom right corner.